Indian Police Service: Training

 The training of IPS officer recruits is conducted at Sardar Vallabhbhai Patel National Police Academy in Hyderabad.
-The authorised cadre strength of Indian Police Service is 4920.
+The authorized cadre strength of the Indian Police Service is 4920.
 (3270 Direct Recruitment Posts and 1650 Promotional Posts).
 The Civil List of IPS officers is an updated (annual) list maintained by the Ministry of Home Affairs, Government of India that lists the posting details of all IPS officers in India.
 This Civil List can be accessed from the MHA website.
-It allows searching for an IPS officer on the basis of their name, Batch or Cadre.
+It allows searching for an IPS officer based on their name, batch, or cadre.

+After completion of almost 2 years of training, IPS probationers are awarded a master's degree in criminal justice management from NALSAR University of Law.

 State cadres

 Cadre allocation policy

-The Union Government announced a new cadre allocation policy for the All India Services in August 2017, touting it as a policy to ensure national integration of the bureaucracy as officers and ensure All-India character of the services.
+The Union Government announced a new cadre allocation policy for the All India Services in August 2017, touting it as a policy to ensure national integration of the bureaucracy as officers and ensure the All-India character of the services.
 Under the new policy, the existing 26 cadres have been divided into five zones in the new policy by the Department of Personnel and Training of Government of India.

 Under the new policy, a candidate has to first give their choice in the descending order of preference from amongst the various Zones.
 Subsequently, the candidate has to indicate one preference of cadre from each preferred zone.
 The candidate indicates their second cadre preference for every preferred zone subsequently.
 The process continues till a preference for all the cadres is indicated by the candidate.
 The preference for the zones/cadres remains in the same order and no change is permitted.

 Officers continue to work in the cadre they are allotted or are deputed to the Government of India.